The Revival of the Fittest EP

-The Revival of the Fittest EP is the second and final extended play by the American Christian screamo band Aftereight.
+The Revival of the Fittest EP is the second and final extended play by the American Christian hard rock band Aftereight.
 It was independently released on September 18, 2007.
 The EP is no longer available digitally, and is also out of print.

-The EP served as a bridging release of the band's genre transition from screamo to their newly found pop rock sound.
+The EP served as a bridging release of the band's genre transition from hard rock to their newly found pop rock sound.
 Ultimately, this would lead the band to change their name to Capital Lights the next year, as a sign of their new direction.

 It is also the release to spark the attention of Tooth & Nail Records, and what eventually led to the band signing with the label.

 Background

 Bryson Phillips later told Tulsa World, after the release, that he considered this the band's first professional release, stating that they previously "just burned discs to give away and sell at shows.
 There was nothing professional about it whatsoever."